TritonDataCenter/pkgsrc-wiki/about:changes.markdown

   + PHP modules are now automatically enabled at install time with per-module .ini files placed into the `PKG_SYSCONFDIR/php.d` directory.
-  + PKGSRC\_KEEP\_BIN\_PKGS is now set to `yes` by default, meaning that "make install" will now save/overwrite binary packages to PACKAGES.
+  + PKGSRC\_KEEP\_BIN\_PKGS is now set to `yes` by default, meaning that `make install` will now save/overwrite binary packages to PACKAGES.
-    Users who prefer to retain a distinction between "make install" and "make package", for example to avoid overwriting known-good binary packages during testing, should set this back to "no" in mk.conf.
+    Users who prefer to retain a distinction between `make install` and `make package`, for example to avoid overwriting known-good binary packages during testing, should set this back to `no` in mk.conf.
   + pkg\_tarup is no longer used for `make replace` in DESTDIR mode.
   + RUBY\_VERSION\_SUPPORTED is renamed \_RUBY\_VERSIONS\_ACCEPTED to match
     other multi-version support, and \*\_VERSIONS\_INCOMPATIBLE support is